RealCyberNomadic/Termux-Setup-Script/README.md

 Overview

-The Termux Setup Script is designed to simplify the process of setting up and configuring your Termux environment.
-Instead of spending time searching through forums for packages or asking for help in groups, this script takes the hassle out of getting your environment ready.
-With a few clicks or by using the arrow keys and Enter, you’ll have all the necessary tools installed in no time.
+The Termux Setup Script is designed to make setting up and configuring your Termux environment straightforward and hassle-free.
+Instead of manually installing packages or searching for complex instructions, this script provides an intuitive, menu-driven interface that quickly prepares your environment with everything you need.

-The script ensures that everything is set up in your $HOME directory to keep your environment clean and organized, so you won’t have packages scattered all over the place.
-It also automatically checks for termux-setup-storage and enables it for you if it hasn’t been done yet—just in case you missed it.
+All installations and configurations are neatly contained within your home directory, keeping your system clean and well organized.
+Additionally, the script automatically ensures that Termux has proper storage permissions configured, preventing common file access issues.

+Installation Instructions

+To get started, you’ll need to have Git installed on your device.
+Once you have Git, you can clone the setup script’s repository, make the script executable, and run it.
+The process is designed to be simple and fast, allowing you to quickly begin customizing your Termux setup.

 Key Features

 Automated Package Installation
-Installs essential tools like Git, Curl, Python, Node.js, and more—so you can get straight to work.
+Quickly installs all essential tools like Git, Curl, Python, Node.js, and more — so you can dive right into your work without delay.

-Blutter Installation
+Blutter Suite Integration
+Offers a dedicated submenu to install, update, or repair the Blutter reverse engineering toolset, making complex setups simple.

+Dex2C Toolkit
+Supports easy management of Dex2C tools to convert Dalvik bytecode to C, including installation and updates.

+Backup & Wipe Tools
+Enables you to create backups of your entire Termux environment and restore them easily.
+Also includes a wipe option for fresh starts, with safety checks to prevent accidental data loss.

+Zsh Add-ons Installer
+Helps enhance your terminal experience by installing popular Zsh plugins and themes effortlessly.

+MOTD Configuration
+Customize your Termux Message of the Day with personalized styles or system information to make your terminal feel like your own.

+Python Packages & Plugins
+Provides a curated selection of Python libraries and plugins optimized for scripting, development, and automation within Termux.

+Radare2 Suite
-Provides a simple option to install and update Blutter, making it easy to set up reverse engineering tools.
+Facilitates the installation and update of the Radare2 reverse engineering framework and related tools.

-Backup and Environment Restoration
-Back up and restore your Termux environment easily, ensuring you can recover your setup whenever needed.

-User-Friendly Setup
-The menu-driven interface simplifies installation.
-Whether you're setting up packages, themes, or configurations, everything is just a few key presses away.
+Script Refresh & Update
+Allows you to update or refresh the setup script at any time without reinstalling, ensuring you always have the latest features.

+File Explorer Interface
+Includes a user-friendly folder-style navigation UI to simplify file browsing and management without relying solely on command-line commands.

-Wipe Environment Option
+Clean Exit Option
-Includes an option to reset your entire environment.
-This will only run if you type "YES" when prompted—ideal for testing or starting fresh.

-Installation Instructions

-1. Install Git (if it’s not already installed):

-<pre><code id="cmd1">pkg install git -y</code></pre>  <button onclick="copyToClipboard('cmd1')"></button>

-2. Clone the repository:

-<pre><code id="cmd2">git clone https://github.com/RealCyberNomadic/Termux-Setup-Script.git</code></pre>  <button onclick="copyToClipboard('cmd2')"></button>

-3. Change to the script’s directory:

-<pre><code id="cmd3">cd Termux-Setup-Script</code></pre>  <button onclick="copyToClipboard('cmd3')"></button>

-4. Make the script executable:

-<pre><code id="cmd4">chmod +x Termux-Setup-Script.sh</code></pre>  <button onclick="copyToClipboard('cmd4')"></button>

-5. Run the script:

-<pre><code id="cmd5">bash ./Termux-Setup-Script.sh</code></pre>  <button onclick="copyToClipboard('cmd5')"></button>

-6. All in one command:

-<pre><code id="cmd6">pkg install git -y && git clone https://github.com/RealCyberNomadic/Termux-Setup-Script.git && cd Termux-Setup-Script && chmod +x Termux-Setup-Script.sh && bash ./Termux-Setup-Script.sh</code></pre>  <button onclick="copyToClipboard('cmd6')"></button>
+Lets you exit the script safely at any point, preserving your environment and session state.

+Suites Included

+Blutter Suite

+A comprehensive toolkit focused on reverse engineering and APK modification, featuring:

+APKEditor for editing APK files, including resources and manifests.

+Hermes tools for decompiling and disassembling Hermes bytecode.

+Installation and update management for Blutter’s toolset.

+Automated processing for ARM64 binaries.

+Radare2 Suite

+A powerful set of tools for binary analysis and reverse engineering, including:

+Assembly-level disassembly of Android bundles.

+Detailed disassembly and analysis capabilities.

+Installation support for Hermes Bytecode Tool (HBCTOOL).

+APK signing and verification with KeySigner.

+Installation and updating of the Radare2 framework.

+Signature detection and analysis via SigTool.

 Why I Created This Script

-As a member of several Termux groups and communities, I kept seeing the same questions: "How do I set up a clean, customized Termux environment?" and "How can I install tools like Blutter and Radare2 for reverse engineering?"
-Many people were spending too much time struggling with setups.
-The process was often more complicated than it needed to be.
+As an active member of various Termux communities, I noticed many users struggled to set up clean, functional Termux environments or to install complex tools like Blutter and Radare2.
+The process was often confusing, time-consuming, and frustrating—especially for beginners.

-I created this script to make it easier—especially for beginners—to get started.
-Whether you’re installing tools, customizing themes, or organizing your setup, this script handles everything through a simple, guided process.
+This script was created to simplify all of that.
+It’s meant to be a one-stop solution that guides users through setup and customization with ease, saving time and minimizing hassle.

-> Important: If you’ve already built your own custom Termux environment, this script may not be for you.
-But for anyone starting fresh, it’s a great way to save time and avoid confusion.
+If you’ve already customized your Termux setup extensively, this script might not be necessary for you.
+But for anyone starting fresh, it’s a great way to get up and running quickly and confidently.

 A Quick Note

-What started as a simple Python script to speed up my own installs eventually turned into a full tool after a lot of testing and fine-tuning.
-I only had a few hours a day to work on it, but I’m proud of the result.
-If this helps even one person get their Termux environment set up faster, the effort was worth it.
+What began as a small Python script to speed up my own installations evolved into this comprehensive tool after much testing and refinement.
+Though I only worked on it part-time, I’m proud of the result and hope it helps many users get their Termux environments ready faster and with less frustration.